• Home

 Uppercase A with accent keyboard shortcuts for Mac

-How to Type A with Accent in Microsoft Word
+Insert A with Accent in Microsoft Word

-You don’t need to use keyboard shortcuts to type ‘a’ with an accent in Microsoft Word.
+You don’t need to use keyboard shortcuts to type A with an accent in Microsoft Word.
 With its built-in symbol insertion feature, you can simply select the accented character to be inserted into your document.
 You can even set a custom shortcut key for your frequently used symbols and characters in Word.

-To start typing the letter ‘a’ with accent in Word, first click the Insert tab on the menu bar.
+To start typing the letter A with accent in Word, first click the Insert tab on the menu bar.
 Make sure that the insertion point or cursor is placed exactly where you want the character to appear.

 Click the Insert tab in Microsoft Word